isogeo/doc-admin/en/features/csw_client/csw_harvest.md

 * posting metadata files to the GeoCatalog.
 * directly entering the metadata in the GeoCatalog (this method is explained below).

-## Creating a "CSW service" entry point
+## Creating a CSW entry point {#csw_new}

 Proceed as follows to create a "CSW service" entry point:

 1. In the "Entry points" menu, create a new entry point;
 2. Select the "CSW service" type;
 3. Name the entry point (for example: CG Calvados catalog);
 4. Enter the URL of the CSW without the parameters (excluding whatever comes after the `?`);
 5. Save;
 6. Scan.

 ![New CSW entry point](/assets/adm_client_csw_new.png "Harvesting a CSW server")